-This Sunday sees the 31st annual Royal Rumble event in WWE history.
+Tonight sees the 32nd annual Royal Rumble event in WWE history.

 The 30 man over-the-top-rope event holds many great memories throughout most of our childhoods, from Triple H returning from his quad injury to win the 2002 Rumble all the way back to Bret Hart and Lex Luger eliminating each other at the same time and being crowned co-winners in 1994.